 value Layer

-The <value> layer represents extra values (such as protocol version and/or extra flags), that are applicable to all the messages, but delivered as part of transport instead of message payload.
+The <value> layer represents extra values (such as protocol version and/or extra flags), that are applicable to all the messages, but delivered as part of transport framing instead of message payload.

 <?xml version="1.0" encoding="UTF-8"?>